Ppaja/File-Merger-for-ChatGPT-and-other-AI/README.md

 ## Description

-The File Merger for ChatGPT and Other AI is a convenient tool designed to quickly merge relevant files for interaction with AI systems like ChatGPT or Claude.
+This File Merger is for ChatGPT and Other AIs.
+Its designed to quickly merge relevant files for interaction with AI systems like ChatGPT or Claude.
 It allows you to select a directory containing your files, choose which files to include, and generate a single output file with the merged content.
 This streamlines the process of providing code or text content to AI systems, making it easier to share and process the information.

 ## Features

 - Graphical user interface for easy file and folder selection
 - Checkbox-based selection to include or exclude specific files and folders
-- Generates a single output file containing the merged content of selected files
+- Generates a single output file containing a filetree and the merged content of selected files
-- Displays the file tree structure at the beginning of the output file
+- Displays a file tree structure at the beginning of the output file
 - Includes file paths and names for each merged file in the output
 - Quick access button to open the output folder directly